-If you’re looking to start a weight training program, understanding the difference between various types of lifting programs is essential.
-Powerlifting, bodybuilding, and powerbuilding are three popular methodologies that lifters use to achieve their fitness goals.
+If you’re looking to start a weight training program, understanding the difference between various types of lifting programs is essential for your overall progression.
+When it comes to weight training, powerlifting, bodybuilding, and powerbuilding are three popular methodologies that lifters often use to achieve their fitness goals, such as building strength and muscle mass.
 In this article, we will break down the distinctions between these common training methods and program types so you can best assess the right one for your goals.

 What is the difference for powerlifting, bodybuilding, and powerbuilding

 How you should choose each training method based on your goals